Fathimaswabrii/fraud-detection-web-app/README.md

 A machine learning–powered web application that detects fraudulent credit card transactions using a trained classification model and a Flask-based backend.

-The project demonstrates how fraud detection systems work when sensitive transaction data is anonymized using PCA transformation.

 ---